eslint/rfcs/designs/2026-custom-base-path/README.md

 - which directory defines the linting scope
 - which directory existing relative config paths resolve from

-Under this alternative, each config array would gain a new internal property, tentatively named `referenceLocation`.
-It would store the directory that ESLint would use today as the config array's `basePath`, i.e. either the CWD or the config file location.
+Under this alternative, each config array would gain a new internal property named `defaultBasePath`.
+It would store the directory that ESLint uses today as the config array's `basePath`, i.e. either the CWD or the config file location.
 ESLint would set this property once, when the `ConfigArray` instance is created.

 The config array's `basePath` property, on the other hand, would become independently configurable via `--base-path`.

 In other words:
 - `basePath` would define which files are in scope for enumeration and linting
-- `referenceLocation` would define how relative config object paths are interpreted, keeping the current logic unchanged
+- `defaultBasePath` would define how relative config object paths are interpreted, keeping the current logic unchanged

 When computing the effective `basePath` for each config object, ESLint would:

 1. First check whether the config object specifies an explicit `basePath`.
   - If that `basePath` is absolute, it is used as-is.
-  - If that `basePath` is relative, it is resolved against `referenceLocation`.
+  - If that `basePath` is relative, it is resolved against `defaultBasePath`.
-2. If the config object does not specify `basePath`, `referenceLocation` is used as its `basePath`.
+2. If a config object does not specify `basePath`, `defaultBasePath` is used as its `basePath`.

+For predefined config objects, i.e. config objects from ESLint's default config, `basePath` is never set.
+This ensures that default config settings are applied to all files, even those outside the base path.

-This solution will ensure that existing config arrays can be extended to lint additional files with a new common directory root without changing existing config objects.
+This solution would ensure that existing config arrays can be extended to lint additional files with a new common directory root without changing existing config objects.
 For example, with this alternative, the example above can be extended to lint `../tmp` without changing the other config object(s), like this:

 ```js
 export default defineConfig([